commonwarexyz/monorepo/SECURITY.md

 # Reporting Security Issues

-We welcome security reports and are committed to providing prompt attention to security issues.
+We welcome security reports and are committed to providing prompt attention to any security issues.

-Security issues should be reported privately [here](https://github.com/commonwarexyz/monorepo/security).
+Vulnerabilities should be reported privately [via GitHub Security](https://github.com/commonwarexyz/monorepo/security) instead of the public issue tracker.

-# No Bounty Program

-At this time, we do not offer a bounty program for responsible disclosure of security vulnerabilities.
+We do not yet offer a bounty program for responsible disclosure of security vulnerabilities, however, we do track meaningful contributors and record them on the leaderboard below.

+# Leaderboard

+1. Your Name Here
+...